JamesOsborn-SE/cohort-session-1/README.md

 `docker-compose build`

-Open the project in pycharm by opening the project folder inside of it
+Open the project in pycharm by opening the project folder

 In PyCharm preferences (you may need to install the docker plugin, before this is available):